YieldRay/soda/README.md

 > API is unstable and can be changed in any time.
 > For production, you may want use the official [material web](https://github.com/material-components/material-web) component library.

+This is an experimental project, browser support:
+Chrome>=105, Safari>=15.4, Firefox NoSupport

 # Installation

 ```sh